-This Article is written by Nashita Nazneen.
+This Article on “BERUBARI CASE: WHY WAS THE PREAMBLE RELEVANT IN IT” is written by Nashita Nazneen.
 A student of B. S. Abdur Rahman Crescent Institution of Science and Technology Crescent School of Law.

 Source of Constitution: “We the people of India…..” which means that the Constitution is created by Indians themselves with no external force.
 On behalf of the people, the Constituent Assembly framed the Indian Constitution to protect and govern the people of their country acting as the mother of all laws.

 Nature of Constitution: Sovereign, Democratic, Secular, Socialist, and Republic.

 Goals of Constitution: Justice, Equality, Liberty, and Fraternity.

 - On 20 Feb 1947 British Government reported its expectation to move power from British India to India by June 1948.

 - On 30 June 1947 Governor-General made a declaration to parcel region of Bengal and Punjab.